SSAPy - Space Situational Awareness for Python

 Citing SSAPy

-On GitHub, you can copy this citation in APA or BibTeX format via the “Cite this repository” button.
+On GitHub, you can copy a citation in APA or BibTeX format via the “Cite this repository” button.
 If you prefer MLA or Chicago style citations, see the comments in CITATION.cff.

-You may also cite the following publications (click here for list of BibTeX citations):
+You may also cite the following publications (click here for BibTeX entries):

 License